keyvan-m-sadeghi/volume-buttons/README.md

 That's just your current bias.
 Next comment may be very passive and purely informative.
 But you take it litterally, and the meaning changes for you.

-A solution that has naturally emerged in the Web2 era: a *"gauge"* on the *"importance"* of a post.
+A solution has naturally emerged in the Web2 era: a *"gauge"* on the *"importance"* of a post.
 We *"vote"* with our likes and dislikes.
 However, this mechanism is very susceptible to propaganda and showmanship.
 A person with enough *"charisma"* can, in effect, *"manipulate"* fellow humans into believing anything!

 # Transformers